rafaelromao/keyboards/docs/romak.md

 ![img](../img/romak.png)

 - The name Romak is a combination of my last name, **Rom**ão, and Dvor**ak**'s name.
-- Romak assumes the right hand as dominant and puts all vowels plus H on that side.
+- Romak assumes the right hand as dominant and puts all vowels plus H, L, J and V on that side.
+As well as Y in the accents layer.
 - Romak is also designed to favor hand alternation more than rolls.

 ## Romak vs Colemak-DH